Luemmels-C-Rager/Quadletarium/README.md

-# Quadletarium
+# Quadletarium - The Quadletcollection for Podman

-Welcome to Quadletarium – a collection of Podman Quadlet files and scripts designed for an efficient self-hosting environment! 🚀
+Welcome to Quadletarium – a collection of container files and scripts designed for an efficient self-hosting environment! 🚀

 ## 🌟 What is Quadletarium?

 Quadletarium is an open-source collection of Quadlet unit files that simplifies container deployment with Podman on your self-hosted server.
 Instead of manually managing containers, you use Systemd units to start, manage, and update services automatically.

 ## 🏠 Features
 ### 📦 Included Quadlet Units